- Home

 - Paris

-- Brazilian Driver Guide → Loire Valley - Up to 3 Castles
+- Loire Valley - Up to 3 Castles → Brazilian Driver-Guide

-The Château d'Amboise is the result of successive military constructions since the 2nd century, due to its elevation and strategic location in the Loire region.
-It was Charles VIII who transformed the site into an undisputed royal castle, already under the influence of several Italian artists.
+Amboise Castle is the result of successive military constructions since the 2nd century, due to its elevation and strategic location in the Loire region.
+It was Charles VIII who transformed the site into an undisputed royal castle, already under the influence of various Italian artists.

-It is said that the design of Chambord Castle, built by King Francis I in the 16th century, was heavily influenced by the arrival of Leonardo da Vinci.
-After construction was completed, the kings did not use the castle for long, and it was then used by other nobles and military personnel.
+It is said that the design of the Château de Chambord, built by King Francis I in the 16th century, was heavily influenced by the arrival of Leonardo da Vinci.
+After its completion, the kings did not use the castle for very long, and it was subsequently used by other nobles and military figures.

-The Château de Chenonceau (16th century), also known as the Château des Seits Dames, was occupied by queens and lovers of kings during the Renaissance, including Catherine de Medici, Diane de Poitiers (lover of Henry II) and the widow of Henry III, leading to its name.
+Chenonceau Castle (16th century), also known as the Castle of the Seven Ladies, was occupied by queens and mistresses of kings during the Renaissance, including Catherine de Medici, Diane de Poitiers (mistress of Henry II), and the widow of Henry III, leading it to be named as such.

-Property of the Crown and, later, a royal residence, the Château de Chenonceau, one of the most famous Châteaux of the Loire, is a testament to a refined art of living, due to its original design, the richness of its collections, furniture and decoration, as well as its destiny, as it was loved, managed and protected by extraordinary women who left their mark on history.
+Owned by the Crown and later a royal residence, the Château de Chenonceau, one of the most famous castles in the Loire Valley, is a testament to an exquisite art of living, due to its original design, the richness of its collections, furnishings and decoration, as well as its history, since it was loved, managed and protected by extraordinary women who left their mark on history.

 À Combinar